LIVE MORE LIFE, BE MORE iIrish

 Don’t we homo sapiens, by nature, give to those nearest and dearest to us?
 This giving promotes our very survival.
 True charity should be so self-interested.
 So, if charity does begin at home, then where does it end?

-There is a man who could answer the question had he not passed away a month ago, Charles Feeney.
+There is a man who could have answered the question had he not passed away a month ago, Charles Feeney.
 If he could, he would tell you that charity ends when there is nothing left to give.

 For an Irish American, he was more than the “plastic Paddy” that he called himself.
 How have we never heard of him?